W427697/Discord-/docs/configure/typescript.md

 title: 'TypeScript'
 ---

 Storybook has built-in Typescript support, so your Typescript project should work with zero configuration needed.
+The config files from `.storybook` can be in TypeScript as well.

 ### Default configuration